On non-supersymmetric stable marginal deformations in AdS$_3$/CFT$_2$

 Operators in any conformal field theory in $d$ dimensions can be classified according to their conformal dimension as relevant ($\Delta<d$), marginal ($\Delta=d$), or irrelevant ($\Delta>d$).
 While the cases with $\Delta\neq d$ trigger (possibly trivial) RG-flows between isolated CFTs, marginal operators play a different r\^ole: they describe the space of theories into which the original CFT can be deformed continuously without breaking conformal invariance.

 In holographic CFTs, the bulk perspective over these conformal manifolds has remained an open challenge.
 The gravitational description of these deformations is given by families of AdS solutions that share the same cosmological constant and are labelled by free parameters.
-To date, the only approach to building these solutions is provided by the TsT prescription \cite{Lunin:2005jy}, which can be applied whenever the undeformed solution preserves a number of abelian isometries.
-Moreover, whenever the undeformed solution admits a consistent truncation down to a gauged supergravity in $d+1$ dimensions, the massless modes dual to the marginal operators usually sit at higher Kaluza-Klein levels \cite{Lunin:2005jy,Gauntlett:2005jb,Ahn:2005vc}, which prevents using the lower dimensional theory to describe the deformations -- see \cite{Cesaro:2021haf,Cesaro:2021tna,Giambrone:2021wsm} for a few recent exceptions to this rule.
+The main approach to building these solutions is provided by the TsT prescription \cite{Lunin:2005jy}, which can be applied whenever the undeformed solution preserves a number of abelian isometries (see \cite{Borsato:2018spz,Musaev:2023own} for novel approaches), and whenever the undeformed solution admits a consistent truncation down to a gauged supergravity in $d+1$ dimensions, the massless modes dual to the marginal operators usually sit at higher Kaluza-Klein levels \cite{Lunin:2005jy,Gauntlett:2005jb,Ahn:2005vc}, which prevents using the lower dimensional theory to describe the deformations -- see \cite{Cesaro:2021haf,Cesaro:2021tna,Giambrone:2021wsm} for a few recent exceptions to this rule.

 In this work, we present a family of AdS${}_3$/CFT${}_2$ duals realising a two-dimensional conformal manifold labelled by parameters $(\omega,\zeta)$.
 The undeformed solution is the AdS$_3\times S^3\times{\rm T}^4$ configuration of type II supergravities that preserves the small $\mathcal{N}=(4,4)$ superalgebra